Hazards Planning Center

 Every community needs to be ready for all phases of emergency management.
 The recovery period lasts considerably longer than any other phase but receives the least amount of attention ahead of time.
 The few courses that exist presently are targeted at emergency managers, even though development professionals are those responsible for developing, executing, and implementing recovery plans.

-The course will have three separate components:
+The course contains three separate components:

-The course will provide participants with:
+The course provides participants with:

-- A working knowledge of federal, state and local regulations associated with disaster recovery
+- A working knowledge of federal, state, and local regulations associated with disaster recovery

 - The tools to increase local government preparedness for disaster recovery